Matt12333/TMDB_Project/README.md

 ---
 <h2>Project Overview</h2>

-This is my first solo project within Digital Futures, where I was tasked to find two key insights from the dataset.
-It was a challenging dataset that required a lot of cleaning.
+My first solo project within Digital Futures, where I was tasked to find two key insights and two movies from the dataset that were particularly interesting.
+It was a challenging dataset that required a lot of cleaning and I was held to a two day deadline before presenting the project.

 The two key insights I uncovered in the data were:
 1) The importance of the clean data and how it effects this dataset